irods/irods_resource_plugin_s3/README.md

 To encrypt during the network transport to S3, use `S3_PROTO=HTTPS` (the default)

 The `S3_RETRY_COUNT` defines the number of retries for a request after a retryable failure.
 The default is 3 retries.
 The `S3_WAIT_TIME_SEC` defines the initial number of seconds between retries.
 The default is 2s.
 This wait time will double on each successive failure until the `S3_MAX_WAIT_TIME_SEC` is reached.
+If this is set to 0, there will be no wait between retries.
 The `S3_MAX_WAIT_TIME_SEC` is the maximum wait value during successive failures.
 The default is 30s.
+If this is set to 0, there will be no wait between retries.
+The `S3_NON_DATA_TRANSFER_TIMEOUT_SECONDS` defines the timeout value used for S3_complete_multipart_upload and S3_delete_object.
+The default is 300s.
+(Note:  This has been added because in some cases with very large files these take a long time to complete and the data transfer thresholds do not apply to these.)

 ### Modifying your resource configuration